What is the ACC?

 The HSNA Covenant requires standard paint colors for mailbox posts & lettering.
 The colors are on file at Sherwin Williams, and the color for the posts is “canoe”.
 The green paint for the lettering & post stripe is a designer mix.
 Homeowners can purchase paint directly from Sherwin Williams (under Highlands of Seminole file).
 There is also a limited supply of paint available from Linda Brewer, firstname.lastname@example.org.

-We have a contact who is offering his services for mailbox post replacement or repair.
-The Neighborhood Association cannot speak to the quality or reputability of this contact, but offers this information for neighbors to use if they wish.
-Click here for contact information and prices:
+The Neighborhood Association cannot speak to the quality or reputability of this contact, but we offer this information for neighbors to use if they wish.

 Satellite Dishes and Antennas